Course Outline

 1

-Professional Communication: Engage clients to facilitate exercise and healthy lifestyle management that is client centred.
+Professional Collaboration & Communication: Identifies the roles and engages the health care team to collaboratively provide client care, while engaging clients to facilitate exercise and healthy lifestyle management that is client-centred

 2